jmwoll/tau/README.md

 This project aims to provide a simple to use python library for the calculation of collision cross section (CCS) values for ion mobility spectrometry.
 Currently, only the projection approximation (PA) method is implemented.

+Please consider using https://github.com/jmwoll/goccs instead, which is a more up-to-date version of the project.

 For example, the simple python script
 ```
 from matplotlib import pyplot as plt